ArkEcosystemArchive/docs-legacy/docs/exchanges/relay.md

 If your organization policy doesn't allow to use other installation tools - meaning requirements clearly state that a standalone installation is needed, then the following scripts will help you with installation of the Ark blockchain.

 ::: tip
 The following scripts assume that NodeJs and Postgres are already installed on your system.
-For minimum versions, please use NodeJs >10 and Postgres >9.5.
-Install them according to you operating system instructions.
+For minimum versions, please use `NodeJs >10` and `Postgres database >9.5`.
+Install them according to your operating system instructions.
 :::

 ### Installation script
+The script bellow is an ARK-Core v2 general linux install script.
+You can adjust it to your own needs and system requirements.
 ```bash
 sudo yarn global add pm2 lerna
 sudo -u postgres psql -c "create user ark with password 'password';"